Multi-level Protocol for Mechanistic Reaction Studies Using Semi-local Fitted Potential Energy Surfaces: Introduction

 To facilitate routine mechanistic reaction studies one should be able to construct semi-local reactive PES with only a few hundreds of data points using high-level \textit{ab initio} methods.
 Such work has been performed by Young \textit{et al.}\cite{Duarte_reactive} for several model processes, although the authors restricted themselves to DFT methods, which are typically insufficient to describe chemical reactions due to their single-reference character.

-In this work we propose a multi-scale protocol for generating semi-local reactive PES for routine mechanistic reaction studies based on ML methods with small data sets and a combination of electronic structure theories.
+In this work we propose a multi-level protocol for generating semi-local reactive PES for routine mechanistic reaction studies based on ML methods with small data sets and a combination of electronic structure theories.
 Computationally cheaper DFT is used to generate relevant structures, whereas high-level \textit{ab initio} methods are applied to refine the energetics.
-The multi-level nature of the protocol makes it suitable for incorporating evolving quantum computing methods which promise quantum advantage for correlated electronic-structure problems\cite{Feynman1982}, while remaining non-routine.
+The multi-level nature of the protocol makes it suitable for incorporating evolving quantum computing methods which promise quantum advantage for correlated electronic-structure problems\cite{Aspuru_Guzik_ChemRev, Chan_ChemRev}, while remaining non-routine.
 The feasibility of the approach is demonstrated with two organic reactions: monomolecular Bergman cyclization of enediyne to para-benzyne\cite{Bergman_init} and a bimolecular S$_\text{N}$2 reaction of chloromethane with a bromide ion\cite{ingold1969structure}.
 The former is a textbook example of a chemical reaction involving multi-reference character\cite{Lindh_Bergman} and is treated with a complete-active-space self-consistent-field method, whereas the latter can be described with a single-reference correlated method\cite{Kekeres_SN2_CC} and is treated with a coupled-cluster approach.

 This paper is organized as follows.
 In section \ref{sct:methods}, we introduce the simulation protocol.
 In particular, we focus on obtaining relevant geometries for the investigated reactions, as well as reference methods and the machine learning technique of choice.
 Next, we present the results: PES sections, energy and force-prediction errors, and performance of the ML-PES for geometry optimization, vibrations and reaction rates.
-We conclude and give an outlook for this work in section \ref{sct:cao} and refer to the supporting information, which gives details about the used parameters.
+We conclude and give an outlook for this work in section \ref{sct:cao}.